MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/using-classes-and-groups-for-overrides.md

 Select to override **For all objects of class:** *Class*.

-### You want to change the priority of an alert for computers that meet a specific criteria
+### You want to change the priority of an alert for computers that meet specific criteria

 Select to override **For a group** and create a group that dynamically adds members based on specific criteria.